Reviving the energy-dependent partonic structure of $f_0(980)$ via two-pion distribution amplitudes

-{\it Acknowledgments:} We are grateful to Xian-Wei Kang, Hai-bo Li and Wei Wang for fruitful discussions.
+{\it Acknowledgments:} We are grateful to Xian-wei Kang, Hai-bo Li and Wei Wang for insightful discussions.
+Special thanks go to Hai-yang Cheng for reviewing an earlier draft of the manuscript and for his constructive comments.
 This work is supported by the National Key R$\&$D Program of China under Contracts No. 2023YFA1606000 and the National Science Foundation of China (NSFC) under Grant No 12575098.